 - Stress related disorders (including PTSD)

-The actual symptoms experienced vary from case to case.
-The defining condition is the chronic pain and sensitivity to pressure or touch.
-The other conditions may be present in any combination.
+The actual symptoms of fibromyalgia experienced vary from case to case.
+The defining condition of fibromyalgia is the chronic pain and sensitivity to pressure or touch.
+The other conditions of fibromyalgia may be present in any combination.
 Fibromyalgia is much more common among women than among men, with nine times as many women than men diagnosed with the condition.

 How Fibromyalgia Affects Your Physical Capacity for Work